wordofwarning/wordofwarning.org/current/2021/abulhawa/index.md

 Opening sentence.

 #### Access
-Time: Friday 22 October 2021, 7.30pm to *approximately* 8.15pm.<br>Location: the <a href="https://www.holdengallery.mmu.ac.uk/visiting" target="_blank">Holden Gallery</a>, Manchester, M15 xxx<br>Entry: a FREE event, with no booking or tickets required.<br>Age Advisory: TBC (*mainly aimed at adults; parental/guardian discretion*).<br>Content Warnings: TBC, for specific warnings please click [here](/warnings).<br>Features: live + recorded spoken word, and choreographed movement.<br>Please note: a 45-minute performance in a ground floor gallery setting — we advise you to watch *Concord* from start to finish.
+Time: Friday 22 October 2021, 7.30pm to *latest* 8.30pm.<br>Location: the <a href="https://www.holdengallery.mmu.ac.uk/visiting" target="_blank">Holden Gallery</a>, Manchester, M15 xxx<br>Entry: a FREE event, with no booking or tickets required.<br>Age Advisory: TBC (*mainly aimed at adults; parental/guardian discretion*).<br>Content Warnings: TBC, for specific warnings please click [here](/warnings).<br>Features: live + recorded spoken word, and choreographed movement.<br>Please note: a performance lasting 45-minutes to 1-hour in a ground floor gallery setting — we advise you to watch *Concord* from start to finish.
 Some chairs will be available, alongside room to stand or sit on the floor.<br>For specific access queries please get in touch by emailing <mailto:info@habmcr.org>

 #### About
 Copy ???